torisachi/index/index.md

 ## Welcome to my GitHub Page

-I've been trying to remove the "index" header, but haven't yet figured out where I am supposed to edit/remove it.
+Finally figured out how to remove the "index" header!
+It's a silly mistake, trust me.

 ### Markdown